aib93/aib93.github.io/_pages/about.md

 <ul>
 <li><p style="font-size:15px"><b>Optimization:</b> the development of stable and robust optimization algorithms</p></li>
 <li><p style="font-size:15px"><b>Neural networks:</b> analytical expressions for the network output under simplifying assumptions, loss surface, the effects of the optimization method and its hyperparameters </p></li>
-<li><p style="font-size:15px"><b>Applications:</b> the development of machine learning methods which are robust, human-centered, explainable and take into account privacy and ethical constraints; applciations of machine learning in smart cities and finance </p></li>
+<li><p style="font-size:15px"><b>Applications:</b> the development of machine learning methods which are robust, human-centered, explainable and take into account privacy and ethical constraints; applications of machine learning in smart cities and finance </p></li>
 </ul>

 <h3>News:</h3>